Business owners with the desire to see their businesses continue after they are no longer involved need to plan quite carefully.

 The life insurance policy can provide the funding necessary to buy out the deceased owner’s share of the business.
-A business’s continuation can be jeopardized when there is no agreement and/or insurance policy in place.
+A business’s continuation can be jeopardized when no agreement and insurance policy is in place.
 Without these two components, the remaining owner(s) could be forced to liquidate if the heirs are not interested in keeping the business, forcing the remaining owner(s) to try and raise the capital needed to buy out the heirs.
 Failure to do so could mean the end of the business.

-Copyright © 2023 Brown McCarthy Insurance Agencies - All Rights Reserved.
+Copyright © 2024 Brown McCarthy Insurance Agencies - All Rights Reserved.

 Powered by GoDaddy